silentdiverchris/Jiminy/README.md

  =p:Jiminy-setctx=
 ```

 This tells it to set the context that all subsequent items in this file are for project 'Jiminy', so for the rest of the document I don't need to tell it which project items are for.
-You can set a context with 'setcontext', or the synonym 'ctx'.
+You can set a context with 'setcontext', the synonym 'ctx' or whatever other synonym you want to define.

 You could then override the context for a specific item, change the context to another project or clear the context entirely with 'clearcontext', 'clear' or 'xctx', the default synonyms for the 'ClearContext' tag.